Manas2006/project3/Use_of_AI.md

 # Use of AI

-I used AI assistance for two purposes only.
+I used AI assistance (GPT) for two very minor purposes only.
 All code was written by me.

 ## [1] Git command help
-- Tool: ChatGPT/Cursor
+- Tool: GPT
-- Prompt/Task: Ask for exact git commands for initializing a repo, adding remotes, committing, pushing, pulling with rebase, stashing, and resolving merge conflicts (especially for notebooks/binaries).
+- Prompt: Asked for exact git commands for basic operations like committing, pushing, pulling with rebase, and handling merge conflicts.
-- Output used: Command sequences for git workflow (no code).
+- Output used: Command sequences only (no code was generated).

-## [2] Project scaffolding
+## [2] Project structure guidance
-- Tool: ChatGPT/Cursor
+- Tool: GPT
-- Prompt/Task: Ask for guidance on how to structure a three‑notebook ML project and the high‑level files/folders it should contain.
+- Prompt: Asked for high-level folder structure suggestions for a three-notebook ML project.
-- Output used: High‑level folder and file layout suggestions only.
-I created and implemented all notebook code myself.
+- Output used: Only general folder/file layout ideas.
+I created all actual code and implementation myself.